dazuma/toys/toys/docs/guide.md

 The Toys approach to build tools simply embraces the fact that our build processes already tend to be imperative.
 So unlike Rake, Toys does not provide syntax for describing targets and dependencies, since we generally don't have them in Ruby programs.
-Instead, it is optimized for writing tools.
+Instead, it is optimized for writing imperative tools.

 For example, Rake provides a primitive mechanism for passing arguments to a task, but it is clumsy and quite different from most unix programs.
 However, to